 - The mathematics topics are chosen because they support the science content - graphing on a coordinate plane, linear growth, measurement, estimation, and data collection

 - + When did the Mickelson ExxonMobil Teachers Academy launch?

 - The Mickelson ExxonMobil Teachers Academy launched in 2005.
-Since launching, more than 4,500 United States teachers have attended the Academy.
+Since launching, more than 5,000 United States teachers have been trained at the Academy.